sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-924	Minimize Malware Spread    		41.9%	Hard
+remove one node from initial list (not disconnecting) the one with the most number of nodes in the set. union-find.
+->>

+<<-928	Minimize Malware Spread II    		41.0%	Hard
+given a list of nodes initially infected. we can remove one infected node from initial list and break its all connections. return the first node removed which can minimize malware spread.
+- disconnect not convenient to do, but we can do add without it.
+- union find without given node, and find the min infected set.
+->>

 <<-947	Most Stones Removed with Same Row or Column    		55.3%	Medium	->>

 <<-952	Largest Component Size by Common Factor    		36.0%	Hard